THROWBACK PHOTOS: Rams vs. 49ers through the years | From the earliest matchups to the Rams' NFC Championship victory

-Check out photos of the Rams taking on the San Francisco 49ers through the years.
+Ahead of Sunday's Week 8 matchup, check out photos of the Rams taking on the San Francisco 49ers through the years, from the earliest matchups to the Rams' NFC Championship victory!

 The end of the regular season has officially arrived.
 On Sunday, the Rams (11-4) will host the San Francisco 49ers (5-10) for a Week 17 matchup between two classic NFC West rivals.